ThemeProvider Component

 - Using

-attribute for theme application (works well with Tailwind CSS) - Setting the default theme to follow the system preference
+classattribute for theme application (works well with Tailwind CSS) - Setting the default theme to follow the system preference

 - Enabling system theme detection